 Liana MacFarlane, owner & Studio Director

 Liana began her training at the age of 11 at Modern Dance Technique (MDT) with Donna Blatt-Ervin in Corvallis, Oregon, where she studied the techniques of Martha Graham, Lester Horton, and Jose Limon.
 With MDT she performed for 11 years in the Annual Spring Celebration of Dance, the Annual Dance Gallery, performances for the Majestic Theater Education Program, and the Corvallis Community Theater.
 Liana began teaching at MDT in 2001 and after moving to Portland in 2005 continued a weekly commute to Corvallis as a guest choreographer for 6 years.
 Liana taught her first classes at SDA right after moving to Portland.
 She immediately fell in love with the studio and knew it would be a second home.
 She moved up the ranks and quickly became Assistant Studio Director, then the Studio Director.
 In the Fall of 2014, Liana and her husband, Grey, were thrilled to become the new owners of Sherwood Dance Academy.
 During her free time, Liana runs a photography business, Liana Robin Photography and does all the portrait photography for the studio.
-Liana and Grey are expecting their first baby in May, 2017.
+Liana and Grey welcomed their first baby boy, Lachlan, in May, 2017.

 She teaches: Modern, Ballet, Tap, and Pre-Acro